 For Business Owners – If you have contacted our office to remove any coverage from your group insurance plan please note that all paramedical and dental facilities are open in the Province of Ontario with COVID-19 restrictions at their locations.
 Our office can assist in adding coverage back to your plan as the Province has allowed for dental and paramedical services to resume.

 There are 3 types of plans that are available for those without employee benefit coverage:

 - Conversion Plans: for those who lost group coverage within 60 days.

 - Traditional Plans: Available with limited or no medical questions.

 - Independent Contractor Plan: unique solution custom-tailored for contract workers.

 Am I covered? – Existing Plans should not be impacted, and coverage for COVID-related claims should be eligible.
 There are restrictions re travel insurance, which are constantly changing.

 Can I still get new coverage? – All 3 types of individual plans are currently still available.

 Tips & Considerations – Whether you lost group benefit coverage, or are not eligible for group plans, there are solutions available for everyone.
 Independent Contractors have historically not been eligible for benefit plans.
 Our custom-tailored solution is available for those working on a contract basis.
 No medical questions, and comprehensive options including Health, Dental, Life, CI, LTD and more.
 If you are self-employed, or own your own business, we have solutions tailored for you.

-Tips & Considerations – You should avoid all travel until further notice and as directed by the Canadian Government.
-If you find yourself out of the country currently and need an extension on your group plan or individual travel insurance, it is best to contact our office or your carrier to discuss options for coverage extensions.
+Tips & Considerations – It’s always best to adhere to the travel regulations that are set out by the Canadian Government.
+If you find yourself out of your home province and need an extension on your group plan or individual travel insurance, it is best to contact our office or your carrier to discuss options for coverage extensions.